Capital Project

 Park Meadow Project

-As part of natural resource management, the Naperville Park District began a Park Meadow Initiative to improve its stewardship of parkland several years ago.
-This initiative involves converting turf grass to meadow in strategic areas in selected parks.
+To provide examples of high-quality natural resource management, the Naperville Park District created the Park Meadow Initiative.
+This involves replacing turf grass with meadow, including native wildflowers and prairie grasses, in strategic areas in selected parks.
 The Park District planted the meadow areas with native wildflowers and low prairie grasses.
-The areas selected for conversion include stormwater detention sites and other areas that are frequently wet due to the topography of the site.
-The areas range in size from .10 acre to 1.25 acre.
+The areas selected for conversion include areas selected for conversion typically include stormwater detention sites and other areas that are frequently wet due to the topography of the property.

 If you have questions about these projects, please contact Peggy Motta, Project Manager, at pmotta@napervilleparks.org or at 630-848-5013.